BenWolfaardt/Tuts-Web_Dev-Go_backend/README.md

      `rm -r *`

    > Ensure that you have a blank working directory when starting a new tutorial and that nothing is staged for `git`.
+   > Ensure that the `.git` file is still in the directory.

+   > Follow on from Step 2

 # TODO